Lavender is praised as a cleanser, for its calming influence, and as a perfume. Learn about harvesting and using lavender in your home.

 You might notice that when you have lavender drying, there are no flies around.
 This is why little muslin bags of lavender are great to throw into closets, drawers, or even into cabinets to help keep pests at bay.

-Lavender has been used as a condiment to flavor foods for centuries!
-Dishes and teas made of lavender flowers used to be served at dinners to ease the stomach.
+Lavender has been used as a condiment to season foods for centuries, especially candies and sweet desserts.
+Dishes and teas made of lavender flowers can be served at dinners to help ease the stomach, much like mint or fennel.

 Here are a few recipes that you might enjoy: